Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Introduction

-\rev{Leveraging these properties, we propose \name{}, a novel framework that ensures both confidentiality and integrity in federated learning.
-Specifically, \name{} implements a weight shuffling module that rearranges neural network parameters according to a predefined shuffling rule, effectively obscuring sensitive information.
-This shuffling process is designed to be computationally efficient, making it suitable for deployment on mobile and embedded devices.
-Additionally, \name{} includes a shuffled model validation process, which verifies the integrity of the shuffled models by ensuring consistent outputs, thereby maintaining model performance in ubiquitous computing scenarios.}
+Leveraging these insights, we propose \name{}, a novel framework that ensures both confidentiality and integrity in federated learning through a novel weight shuffling module and a shuffled model validation process. \name{} features a weight shuffling module that rearranges neural network parameters based on a predefined rule, intentionally obscuring the original model while preserving permutation equivariant and invariant properties.
+This approach effectively protects sensitive information while remaining computationally efficient for mobile and embedded devices.
+Additionally, the shuffled model validation process confirms that the rearranged model’s outputs remain consistent and accurate, thereby maintaining its overall performance.
+We further leverage similarity metrics from this validation to cluster models and isolate malicious updates from benign ones.